-Approximately one-fifth (13 423) reported prolonged labour, 7.0% (5 032) infection and 3.1% (2 210) convulsions.
-Reports of prolonged labour ranged from 7.3% (Bangladesh) to 30.4% (Indonesia), infection from 1.7% (Philippines) to 21.6% (Honduras); and convulsions from 1.1% (Peru) to 11.8% (Honduras) (Table 1).
-Missing data for attendance and place of delivery and complications amounted to less than 1% (Table 1).
+Almost 19% (13 423) reported prolonged labour, 7.0% (5 032) high fever and 3.1% (2 210) convulsions.
+Reports of prolonged labour ranged from 7.3% (Bangladesh) to 30.4% (Indonesia), high fever from 1.7% (Philippines) to 21.6% (Honduras); and convulsions from 1.1% (Peru) to 11.8% (Honduras) (Table 1).
+Missing data for attendance, place of birth and complications were < 1% (Table 1).

-Of the 21 506 first order births 6 516 (30.3%) had complications; this proportion decreased to 21.1% for latter order births (Table 2).
+Of the 21 506 first order births 6 516 (30.3%) had obstetric complications; only 21.1% latter order births reported complications (Table 2).
+Of the 17 069 births with reported complications and information on place of birth, 1 379 (8.1%) were at home without SBA, 1 712 (10.0%) at home with SBA and the remainder in health facilities.

-The 17 069 births with complications having data on place of delivery were distributed as follows: 1 379 (8.1%) in home births without SBA, 1 712 (10.0%) in home births with SBA and 13 978 (81.9%) in health facility births. .
+A clear significant linear trend appeared in the association between maternal age and complications with fewer complicated births for older mothers.
+Fewer obstetric complications reported by women who had had no education, lived in rural areas, were from the poorest wealth quintile and gave birth at home without SBA (Table 2).

-After adjusting for these factors and for place of delivery, all maternal complications were associated with early neonatal mortality in the pooled analysis.
+All obstetric complications were associated with higher early neonatal mortality in the pooled analysis when adjusted for these factors and for place of birth.

-In the individual country analyses, Bangladesh, Honduras, Mali and Niger were found to have significant associations for prolonged labor with early neonatal death; all countries but Honduras and Sao Tome and Principe showed significant association between infection with early neonatal mortality.
-Honduras, Indonesia, Mali, Niger and Peru showed association between convulsions and early neonatal mortality; Sao Tome and Principe had no data on early neonatal death due to convulsions (Table 3).
+In the individual country analyses, there was significant association between prolonged labour and early neonatal death in Bangladesh, Honduras, Mali and Niger.
+Data from all countries other than Honduras and Sao Tome and Principe showed significant association between infection with early neonatal mortality.
+Data from Honduras, Indonesia, Mali, Niger and Peru showed association between convulsions and early neonatal mortality.
+Sao Tome and Principe had no data on early neonatal death due to convulsions (Table 3).

-The odds ratio (95% CI) for early neonatal mortality among infants born to women with obstetric complications increased from 1.3 (1.1-1.7) with one complication, to 1.9 (1.4-2.7) for two and 3.8 (2.2-5.1) for three complications, respectively (Table ).
+Odds ratios (95% CI) for early neonatal mortality among infants born to women with obstetric complications increased from 1.2 (1.1-1.8) with one complication, to 1.9 (1.5-2.9) for two and 3.9 (2.1-5.5) for three complications (Table S1).

-After adjusting for obstetric complications, maternal age, maternal education, household wealth, rural\urban residence, sex, birth spacing and birth order, early newborn mortality among home births with an SBA was not statistically different (OR 1.0; 95% CI 0.8-1.3) from home births without an SBA in any country and in the pooled analysis.
-In contrast, after making similar adjustments, births at home without SBA in health facilities were statistically associated (OR 1.3; 95% CI 1.1-1.7) with increased early neonatal mortality in the pooled analysis (Table 5).
-Similarly, births at home with SBA were at significantly increased risk of early neonatal mortality (OR 1.2; 95% CI 1.0-2.0) when compared to births in health facility after adjustment for severe maternal complications.
+After adjusting for obstetric complications, maternal age, maternal education, household wealth, rural/urban residence, sex, birth spacing and birth order, early newborn mortality among home births with an SBA was not statistically different (OR 1.1; 95% CI 0.5-1.8) from home births without an SBA in any country and in the pooled analysis.
+However, with similar adjustments, early neonatal deaths in the pooled analysis were significantly more among births at home without SBA compared to births in health facilities (OR 1.3; 95% CI 1.1-1.9) (Table 4).
+Moderate heterogeneity (I2=35.3%) was found.
+Similarly, a trend to increased early neonatal mortality was noted among births at home with SBA (OR 1.2; 95% CI 1.0-2.1) when compared to births in health facilities

-In the analyses of pooled data from countries with more than 80% institutional births (Colombia, Honduras and Peru), the odds of early newborn mortality among home births without SBA increased to 2.4 (95% CI 1.3-4.5) while the odds of early newborn mortality among home births with SBA increased to 1.7 (95% CI 1.0-2.9).
+In sub-group analyses of pooled data from countries with more than 80% institutional births (Colombia, Honduras and Peru), the odds of early newborn mortality among home births without SBA increased to 2.4 (95% CI 1.3-4.5) while the odds of early newborn mortality among home births with SBA increased to 1.8 (95% CI 1.1-2.9).

 Discussion